-Director Compensation
+Non-Employee Director Compensation Policy

 In August 2013, our Board of Directors adopted a non-employee director compensation policy, which became effective upon the completion of our initial public offering in October 2013, that is designed to provide a total compensation package that enables us to attract and retain, on a long-term basis, high-caliber non-employee directors.
-In April 2014, May 2016 and May 2018, our Board of Directors adopted amendments to the policy with respect to the equity component of compensation to our non-employee directors.
+In April 2014, May 2016 and May 2018, our Board of Directors adopted amendments to the policy with respect to the equity component of compensation to our non-employee directors, and in September 2019, our Board of Directors adopted amendments to the policy with respect to cash compensation for service on the Science & Technology Committee.
 Under this policy, as amended to date, all non-employee directors are paid cash compensation for service on the Board of Directors and committees of the Board of Directors as set forth below, prorated based on days of service during a calendar year.